istio/istio.io/content/docs/concepts/performance-and-scalability/index.md

 ## Data plane performance

-Istio consists of components that run on the data plane and components that program the data plane, ie control plane.
+Istio consists of components that run on the data plane and components that program the data plane, i.e. control plane.
 Data plane and control plane have distinct performance concerns.

 ### Latency